rapid7/insightconnect-plugins/plugins/rapid7_insightvm_cloud/help.md

 #### Start Scan

-Start an InsightVM scan of previously scanned devices
+This action is used to start an InsightVM scan of previously scanned devices.

 ##### Input